-21 In cases where there is more than one respondent, a separate notice of outcome will be written for each respondent.
+&lt;sup>26 In cases where there is more than one respondent, a separate notice of outcome will be written for each respondent.

-- j.
-Within ten (10) business days after the conclusion of the hearing, the decision maker will prepare and deliver to the Title IX Coordinator a written notice of outcome regarding whether the respondent is or is not responsible for the policy violations in question.
-The notice of outcome will include: - Identification of the sections of the Colleges policy alleged to have been violated; - A description & dates of the procedural steps taken from the receipt of the complaints through the determination; - Specified findings for each alleged policy violation; - A detailed rationale for the findings of each allegations including determination regarding responsibility; - All applicable sanctions; - Identification of the College's procedures and permissible bases for the parties to appeal (as outlined below).
+- Identification of the sections of the Colleges policy alleged to have been violated; - A description & dates of the procedural steps taken from the receipt of the complaints through the determination; - Specified findings for each alleged policy violation; - A detailed rationale for the findings of each allegations including determination regarding responsibility; - All applicable sanctions; - Identification of the College's procedures and permissible bases for the parties to appeal (as outlined below).
 The determination regarding responsibility becomes final if an appeal is filed on the date the College provides the parties with the written determination of an appeal.
-If an appeal is not filed, the determination regarding responsibility becomes final on the date on which the appeal would no longer be considered timely; and - The determination will notify parties whether remedies designed to restore or preserve equal access to the College's education program or activity will be provided to the complainant but will not provide details about such remedies. - k.
-In cases where the decision maker determines the respondent is responsible for a policy violation, the Title IX Coordinator will share the decision maker's determination and sanction assignments with the appropriate personnel who will implement sanctions22. - I. The Title IX Coordinator will share the notice of outcome with the parties simultaneously via email, mail, or in person.
+If an appeal is not filed, the determination regarding responsibility becomes final on the date on which the appeal would no longer be considered timely; and - The determination will notify parties whether remedies designed to restore or preserve equal access to the College's education program or activity will be provided to the complainant but will not provide details about such remedies. - u.
+In cases where the decision maker determines the respondent is responsible for a policy violation, the Title IX Coordinator will share the decision maker's determination and sanction assignments with the appropriate personnel who will implement sanctions. - v.
+The Title IX Coordinator will share the notice of outcome with the parties simultaneously via email, mail, or in person.